zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 Not

 [APZ 188.2] (#apz188 .2) {#apz188 .2 .ref .apz} "Teethperson without agitation
-Going” to the tooth one is the one who has sought out the knower.
+Going" to the tooth one is the one who has sought out the knower.
 All editors suffer the real and all doctrines are innate for some A doctrine born by a cause is maintained to lose it all The people who are figuring out.

-The editor of “No Editor” is the author of “No Editor” Magical Editor Other Editors Saws and Saws
+The editor of "No Editor" is the author of "No Editor" Magical Editor Other Editors Saws and Saws
 The editors, the editors, the other editors, and the other other editors passed away Originally Uduana Laddahu was a palm tree that was the late Kana Laddahu was not again